petroemil/Rx.Book/Draft.md

 Let's go through this piece of code from keyword to keyword.

 It starts with a `var` keyword.
-When you declare (and also initialize in the same time) a variable, the compiler can infer the type of the variable based on the right side of the equals sign.
+When you declare (and also initialize in the same time) a variable, the compiler can infer the type of the variable based on the right side of the assignment operator.
 In this example if you would move the mouse cursor over the `var` keyword, it would show that the `numbers` variable has the type of `List<int>`.
 This is a handy little feature of the language that makes the code a bit more compact and readable, but you will see examples for situations where it has a deeper role to enable certain functionality.

 Let's move on and take a look at the initialization of the list.
 The line doesn't end with calling the parameterless constructor, but the items of the list are defined within curly braces.
-This is called the object (or in this case collection) initializer syntax.
-With this you can initialize the properties of an object or the elements of a collection with a more lightweight syntax.
+This is called the *collection initializer* syntax.
+With this you can initialize the elements of a collection with a more lightweight syntax.

+There is similar way to initialize properties of an object, which is called the *object initializer*.

 Even though it doesn't belong to this specific example, but if you would combine the `var` keyword and the object initializer syntax, you would arrive to the so called anonymous types.
 This is really useful when you want to store temporary information in the middle of your algorithm, in a nice and structured format, without explicitly creating the class(es) that represent that structure.